-- The syringe package includes an immunity card accepted by local law enforcement, 20 syringes, condoms, and information on drug abuse and overdose prevention, HIV/AIDS and HCV transmission preention, and referral information for services offered by the Health Department.
+- The syringe package includes an immunity card accepted by local law enforcement, 20 syringes, condoms, and information on drug abuse and overdose prevention, HIV/AIDS and hepatitis C virus transmission prevention, and referral information for services offered by the Health Department.

-- Upon request, individuals can be connected to available treatment and community resources.
+- Upon request, individuals maybe connected to available treatment and community resources.

 Drug Drop Boxes

-Prescription drugs must be taken correctly, stored securly, disposed of properly, and NEVER shared.
+Prescription drugs must be taken correctly, stored securely, disposed of properly, and NEVER shared.
 Now you can safely and properly dispose of unwanted, unused, and/or expired medications!

 Click here to learn more about the importance of disposing of unused and expired medications, how to dispose of your medications, and find one of the 5 permanent confidential drug drop locations in Orange County.